[6 Work Tips] How to Clear iCloud Storage for Free - 2026

 2. Select the Info option.

-3. Navigate to the Photos section.
+3. Go to the Photos section.

 4. Click on an attachment and hold down the Command key to choose more than one.